Making this last decision for your dog or cat can be difficult. Help is here.

 Does my pet have a good appetite?
 Poor appetite often signals a decline in quality of life, because many pets will not eat if they feel poorly, are in pain, are nauseated, or overly anxious.

 Does he or she have enough mobility to get around and to eliminate without soiling him/herself?
 If mobility is limited, does he or she cry to be moved or to be nearer the family?
 Are there any pressure sores?
 If there is soiling of the coat, does he or she mind being bathed frequently?
 To help your pet’s mobility, see tips at the bottom of this page.

 Is my pet having labored breathing?
 This is very important.
 People with labored breathing describe this as being very uncomfortable.

 Does my pet enjoy interacting with people and his/her surroundings?
-Many ailing pets can still enjoy the company of others and passive activities such as looking out of a window or sunbathing.
+Many frail or ailing pets can still enjoy the company of others and passive activities such as looking out of a window or sunbathing.
 When a pet seems withdrawn and no longer enjoys any kind of socialization or stimulation, we feel that quality of life is diminished.
 Cats in particular tend to become less affectionate and they often hide when they are in pain or not feeling well.

 Is my pet disoriented or afraid?
 As with humans, end of life changes can be mental as well as physical.
 Older pets may experience anxiety, disorientation, restlessness, and other forms of cognitive decline that prevent them from enjoying life.
 Some pets get trapped in furniture or have other problems navigating the home.